Sarita Simmons: Early life and education

 Simmons was born in Cleveland, Mississippi.
 Her father is Willie Lee Simmons, former Mississippi Senate member from the 13th district and current Central District Transportation Commissioner.
-Her mother was the Bolivar County Circuit Clerk, the first African American since Reconstruction to serve that post.
-Simmons attended Cleveland High School and graduated from Alcorn State University with a bachelor's in education and psychology.
+Her mother Rosie Simmons was the Bolivar County Circuit Clerk, the first African American since Reconstruction to serve that post.

+Simmons graduated from Cleveland High School in 1995 and graduated from Alcorn State University with a Bachelor's of Science in Educational Psychology in 1999.
+After graduating, she moved to Georgia to work in education and behavioral health.
+Before moving back to Mississippi, she was working in drug rehabilitation and outreach in Atlanta.

 Career

-Simmons has worked as the general manager for the family-owned restaurant, The Senator's Place, which is located in Cleveland, Mississippi.
-When her father didn't file for re-election for the 13th district, she decided to run.
-The district encompasses parts of Bolivar, Sunflower, and Tallahatchie counties.
-She received 42.1% of the vote in the Democratic primary election and 65.1% in the general election; she assumed office on January 7, 2020.
+Simmons moved back to Mississippi in 2004 to manage the family-owned soul food restaurant in Cleveland, Mississippi.

+When her father did not file for re-election for the 13th district — which encompasses parts of Bolivar, Sunflower, and Tallahatchie counties — Simmons ran for the seat.
+She received a little over 42 percent of the vote in the Democratic primary runoff election and about 65 percent in the general election.
+She assumed office on January 7, 2020.
+She is the first Black woman to hold the seat.

-In the Mississippi Senate, she serves as vice-chair for the Investigate State Offices Committee and is a member on the following committees: Agriculture; Appropriations; Corrections; Drug Policy; Environment Prot, Cons, and Water Res; Labor; Ports and Marine Resources; and State Library.
+For the 2024-2028 session in the Mississippi Senate, she serves as vice-chair for the Investigate State Offices Committee and is a member on the following committees: Agriculture; Appropriations; Corrections; Education, Ethics, Housing, Labor, and Tourism.

 Political positions

-Simmons, in partnership with Senator Walter Michel, authored a bill to allow wine sales in grocery stores; the bipartisan bill died in the Senate Finance Committee.
+Simmons, in partnership with Senator Walter Michel, authored a bill to allow wine sales in grocery stores; the bipartisan bill died in committee.

-In coordination with several Delta Legislators, Simmons created a multi-step plan to address conditions at the Mississippi State Penitentiary in Sunflower County, an infamous prison located in Simmon's 13th district.
+In coordination with several Delta Legislators, Simmons created a multistep plan to address conditions at the Mississippi State Penitentiary in Sunflower County, an infamous prison located in Simmon's 13th district.
 This came after lawmakers proposed additional cuts for funding to the Mississippi Department of Corrections.

 She voted for changing the Mississippi state flag.

 Personal life

 She is a member of the Delta Sigma Theta sorority, NAACP, National Council of Negro Women, and the Bolivar County Democratic Executive Committee.
-She is a Christian.
+She is Baptist.